 Mathematics: A calculus sequence that includes exposure to multivariable calculus and a separate course in differential equations (linear algebra or matrix algebra strongly recommended).

 Physics: One-year calculus-based sequence with lab.

 Total credits: A minimum of 90 semester hours of transferable college credit (courses with grades below C-minus do not transfer).

 Biomedical Engineering: one semester of biology that covers cellular, molecular and developmental biology and a second semester of general chemistry with lab.

 Chemical Engineering & Environmental Engineering: one semester of biology that covers cellular, molecular and developmental biology; a second semester of general chemistry with lab; and one semester of organic chemistry with lab.
 A second semester of organic chemistry, physical chemistry, and a course on energy and environment from a scientific point of view are strongly recommended.

 Computer Science & Engineering: A second computer programming course.
-Note that Computer Science majors are not required to complete chemistry or differential equations.
+Note that Computer Science and Data Science majors are not required to complete chemistry or differential equations.